andrewvanleuven/website/content/publication/business_survival/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "*In Progress*"
+publication: "*Growth and Change* (In Press)"
 publication_short: ""

-abstract: "This paper uses longitudinal business establishment data from rural counties in the US Midwest to examine the role of locational assets as determinants of firms’ ability to survive economic shocks.
-I use a proportional hazards model to estimate the likelihood of survival associated with a business establishment’s proximity to features of the built environment.
-I find that two specific locational assets—proximity to a central business district and proximity to a limited access highway—are closely associated with a reduced likelihood of failure (going out of business) in the years following the Great Recession.
-The hazard model was repeated using a series of regression sub-samples, each generated according to establishment size or industry sector.
-The sub-sample regressions provide a clearer picture of the role played by the built environment as a locational determinant of business survival: smaller establishments benefit from higher survival odds when located in close proximity to a downtown district, while larger businesses—especially those in the manufacturing sector—benefited instead from being located in close proximity to interstate highway ramps."
+abstract: "This research adds to the literature on locational determinants of business survival by focusing on an establishment’s proximity to fixed assets.
+Using longitudinal, establishment-level data from rural counties in the Midwestern United States, we developed a hazard model to estimate the likelihood of rural businesses surviving the Great Recession and the recovery that followed (2007–17).
+Two critical survival factors are of principal interest: proximity to a pre-automobile era downtown business district and proximity to a limited-access highway ramp.
+The results suggest that highway proximity enhances survival for manufacturing, transportation, and wholesaling establishments, as does own-industry agglomeration.
+For food, retail, and accommodation businesses, proximity to cultural anchor institutions enhances the probability of survival but competitive effects, including downtown proximity, reduce the likelihood of survival.
+On its own, proximity to a downtown was not associated with higher odds of business survival."

 # Summary.
 An optional shortened abstract.
 summary: " "

 tags: []
 categories: []
-featured: false
+featured: true

 links:
   - icon_pack: